 The Philadelphia County Local Rules can be found on the Philadelphia court's website.
 It includes PDFs of the following:

-For other ways to access the Philadelphia court rules, including in print as well as on subscription legal databases like Lexis and Westlaw, see the Pennsylvania Court Rules - County guide.
+For other ways to access the Philadelphia court rules, including in print as well as on subscription legal databases like Lexis and Westlaw (which are available in the library), see the Pennsylvania Court Rules - County guide.
 This guide also details how to access older versions of the court rules.